instantOS/instantos.github.io/faq.md

 InstantOS executes a shell script at `~/.config/instantos/autostart.sh` on startup.
-You can also link or copy a `.desktop` file to `~/.config/autostart` or use a graphica tool that does this.
+You can also link or copy a `.desktop` file to `~/.config/autostart` or use a graphical tool that does this.

 ## Does it support 32 bit